99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - cached data may be eventually consistent
 - efficient if data changes slowly
 - Lazy loading / Cache-Aside / Lazy Population architecture: cache hit / cache miss depending if the data is in ElastiCache, if not get from RDS and write it to cache for further searches.
+  Loads the data into the cache only when necessary (if a cache miss occurs).
+  Lazy loading avoids filling up the cache with data that won’t be requested. cache can become stale if Lazy Loading is implemented without other strategies (such as TTL).
 - write through architecture: write to cache when there is a modification to the DB
 Redis: Supports more complex data structures, You can use Amazon Elasticache for Redis Sorted Sets to implement a dashboard with the ability to sort or rank the cached datasets.
 session state data be maintained externally, whilst keeping latency at the LOWEST possible value (like DSD): The two options presented in the answers are Amazon